Our Services

 What we do?

-Hospice provides in-patient palliative care in a home-like environment at any stage of a person’s palliative care journey.
+Hospice provides in-patient palliative care in a home-like environment at any stage of a person’s palliative-care journey.

 • Symptom control for issues such as pain, nausea, breathing problems, fatigue.

-• End of life care and support.
+• End-of-life care and support.

 • Family support including informal respite.

-In consultation with a person’s General Practitioner/Doctor and the Great Southern Palliative Care Team, Albany Community Hospice creates specialised palliative care plans that supports the person’s needs and desires for their end-of-life journey.
+In consultation with a person’s General Practitioner/Doctor and the Great Southern Palliative Care Team, Albany Community Hospice creates specialised palliative-care plans that supports the person’s needs and desires for their end-of-life journey.

 Two elderly women, one in a wheelchair, enjoying a garden with blooming flowers.